 Our contract is with the retailer

-Retailers commonly aren’t able to repair products themselves so presumably if a product is out of the manufacturer’s guarantee and it should be repaired free of charge because a major fault has developed (e.g a £700 washing machine 18 months old with terminal drum bearing failure) they have to rely on the manufacturer to agree to repair it free of charge.
-However, as the manufacturer hasn’t got one single obligation under the sale of goods act, they may well refuse.
-Where does this leave the retailer?
-All they can do is say it’s out of guarantee and the manufacturer won’t do anything.
-But under UK law the retailer is obliged to fix it or replace it (I’m confident any example like the one above would be judged by a small claims court to be valid).
+Retailers usually aren’t able to repair products themselves.
+So if a product is out of the manufacturer’s guarantee and it should be repaired free of charge because a major fault has developed (e.g a £700 washing machine 18 months old with terminal drum bearing failure) they have to rely on the manufacturer to agree to repair it free of charge.
+However, as the manufacturer hasn’t any obligation under the sale of goods act they often refuse.
+This leaves the retailer in a tough position.
+They then tell us that it’s out of guarantee and the manufacturer won’t do anything in the hope we will accept it.
+But under under the sale of goods act the retailer is obliged to fix it or replace it if there is a valid claim.

-The Sale of Goods Act causes a big Catch 22 situation
+The Sale of Goods Act causes a big catch 22 situation

-So if this is the case it would seem our rights, which in law rest with the retailer, may be being decided by the manufacturer, who has no obligation, and no incentive other than if they perceive it’s in their interests to keep the customer happy (which they only do up to a point).
+So if this is the case it would seem our rights, which in law rest with the retailer, may be being decided by the manufacturer, who has no obligation.
+They have no incentive other than if they perceive it’s in their interests to keep the customer happy (which they only do up to a point).
 If you think about it, why should a manufacturer repair something free of charge or give us a new one at cost to themselves when their guarantee has run out and they have no obligation to?
-But conversely, why should a retailer have to pay the manufacturer hundreds of pounds to fix or replace a product when the only reason it failed is because the manufacturer didn’t make it properly?
+But conversely, why should a retailer have to pay the manufacturer hundreds of pounds to fix or replace a product for their customer when the only reason it failed is because the manufacturer didn’t make it properly?
 The onus is completely on the wrong party!